EhsanEqlimi/EhsanEqlimi.github.io/content/Eqlimi-Lab.md

 <small>Maryam is a biomedical engineering professional with years of experience in research, data analysis, and interdisciplinary collaboration within health-related fields.
 Her background includes working in research teams on complex datasets and contributing technical expertise to support scientific investigations.

 In recent years, she has also developed strong skills in mentoring, coordination, and effective communication within collaborative environments.
-She is interested in contributing her skills to rigorous research projects within a team-based setting.</small>
+She is interested in contributing her skills to rigorous research projects within a team-based setting.

+In her free time, she enjoys coaching, dancing, and continuous learning, particularly in areas related to human behavior and wellbeing.</small>

 ---